 Most placements are made in the public and private school-elementary, middle, junior high and senior high -statewide for students on the Bloomington campus.
-In-state students are encouraged to student teach in their home town region in the school corporations on the list in which Indiana University Bloomington has a working relationship as placements fill up in the local area quickly.
-Students should not do their student teaching in the school system in which a relative is employed.
-Out-of-state placements are arranged for special programs and circumstances, only, and students must petition the Academic Standards Committee for consideration of those out-of-state placements.
+Instate students are encouraged to student teach in their home town region in the school corporations on the list in which Indiana University Bloomington has a working relationship as placements fill up in the local area quickly.
+Students should not do their student teaching in the school in which a relative is employed.
+Out-of-state placements are arranged for special programs and circumstances only, and students must petition the School of Education for consideration of those out-of-state placements.

-Students also have the option of student teaching in approved locations through the Global Gateway for Teachers, including the Navajo Nation Program, the Urban Program and the Overseas Program.
-These types of placements require specialized preparatory study and on0site assignments to complement the school and community immersion experiences.
+Students also have the option of student teaching in approved locations through the Global Gateway for Teachers, including the Navajo Nation, Urban and the Overseas Programs.
+These types of placements require specialized preparatory study and onsite assignments to complement the school and community immersion experiences.